Travel Insurance 101: Your Guide to Buying the Right Policy

 Some of the most common travel insurance policy claims made are those related to lost or stolen luggage.
-Unfortunately, airports lost luggage or send it to the wrong destination more often than you might think.
-And while they may provide you with a voucher to replace some of your essentials until your bag is located, the voucher you receive from your airline is not likely to cover replacement of any electronics or other costly items.
+Unfortunately, airports lose luggage or send it to the wrong destination more often than you might think (that’s why it’s best to just have a carry-on!).
+And while they may provide you with a voucher to replace some of your essentials until your bag is located, the voucher you receive from your airline is not likely to cover the replacement of any electronics or other costly items.

 With a travel insurance policy, you’ll have coverage for the total replacement cost of everything in your suitcase.
 This includes the cost to replace any travel documents (such as your passport or any other TSA ID documents) if it gets lost or stolen.

 If a flight is canceled, the airline will either reimburse you or provide you with a new flight.
 However, a canceled or delayed flight could cause you to miss out on other non-refundable parts of your travel plans that you’ve already paid for, such as a cruise or other reservation.
 With a travel insurance policy that has cancellation coverage, you can be reimbursed for all your other travel plans that may have been affected by a delay, cancellation, or rescheduling.

 If you’re involved in an accident while driving a rental car, regardless of who is at-fault, you could be left with out-of-pocket expenses.
 When you carry a comprehensive travel insurance policy, however, you can enjoy peace of mind knowing that any excess costs related to your accident should be covered.
 Note, most travel credit cards provide insurance for auto rentals.